Thesis

 Background on Nuclear Fusion

 Nuclear fusion is a process that naturally occurs inside the Sun’s core, creating the light and heat that all life on Earth depends on.
 Fusion happens when two light nuclei merge to form a single nucleus with a lower mass than the two nuclei.
-This decrease in weight creates energy, based on Einstein’s equation showing that energy is equivalent to the square of mass times the speed of light.
+This decrease in weight creates energy, based on Einstein’s equation, showing that energy is equivalent to the square of mass times the speed of light.
 The amount of energy released when two nuclei merge is known as binding energy.

 Fission, the opposite of fusion, occurs when a single nucleus is broken into two separate nuclei, creating energy in the form of heat.
 This heat is then used to boil water and create steam to power a turbine, resulting in commercial electricity.
-There are two primary advantages to fusion when compared to fission: (1) combining light atoms produces much more energy than separating large atoms, and (2) fusion is inherently much safer than fission which produces highly radioactive waste.
+There are two primary advantages to fusion when compared to fission: (1) combining light atoms produces much more energy than separating large atoms, and (2) fusion is inherently much safer than fission, which produces highly radioactive waste.

 Fusion is more difficult to engineer on Earth than fission.
-For fusion to occur, it requires an extreme amount of force to be placed on the two nuclei.
+For fusion to occur, an extreme amount of force must be placed on the two nuclei.
 The center of the Sun is 15 million degrees Celsius, with a gravitational force more than 28x stronger than the Earth’s surface.
 Strong gravity plus intense heat, which causes atoms to speed up and collide, produces uncontrolled fusion in the Sun.
 On Earth, temperatures need to reach at least 100 million degrees for fusion because the Sun’s gravitational force can’t be replicated.

 Source: NewScientst

-Usually, fusion reactors produce electricity similarly to a traditional coal or oil power plant.
+Usually, fusion reactors produce electricity similar to a traditional coal or oil power plant.
 Most fusion labs combine deuterium (hydrogen-2) and Tritium (hydrogen-3), which releases energy in the form of neutrons (accounting for 80% of energy production).
 The resulting heat is then used to steam water and power a turbine.
 However, steam turbines lose 10-20% of the reaction's energy and require additional space.
 Additionally, Tritium is both radioactive and rare, mostly produced by nuclear reactors.

 Helion’s Approach to Fusion

-Helion Energy has achieved aneutronic fusion by fusing deuterium (hydrogen-2) and helium (helium-3) to produce helium-4 (the common isotope of He) and a single proton: 2H + 3He → 4He + 1p.
 Aneutronic fusion is preferable because it releases the same amount of energy without creating radioactive byproducts.
 As opposed to Tritium, 3He is neither radioactive nor the proton released after fusion.
 The proton's momentum energy interacts with the reactor's containing magnetic field, resulting in direct electricity capture at 85-95% efficiency with no steam turbine.
 Scientists have been proposing an efficient reactor with no turbine since the early fusion research in the 1950s, but the technology has historically not been advanced enough.

-“When you use a pulsed electromagnet rather than big cryogenic superconductors — just a regular aluminum magnet — and pulse it with a large electric current, that generates a magnetic field.
-Like two magnets that when you push on them repel each other, that induces a magnetic force that compresses a fusion fuel up to these 100-million-degree temperatures.
+Helion describes how its reactor works this way: two heated, donut-shaped plasmas made of 2H and 3He are launched at one another at 1 million mph by way of magnets on the outside of the reactor, similar to that of a particle accelerator.
+Upon collision, they combine into plasma, compressed by the same magnets.
+The pressure causes the plasma to reach 100 million degrees Celsius, fusing atoms within the plasma and generating energy.
+All of this occurs in 1 millisecond.
+Kirtley explains how the reactor generates electricity this way: “When you use a pulsed electromagnet rather than big cryogenic superconductors — just a regular aluminum magnet — and pulse it with a large electric current, that generates a magnetic field.
+Like two magnets that you push on, they repel each other, which induces a magnetic force that compresses a fusion fuel up to these 100-million-degree temperatures.
 That fuses, and as that pressure pushes back on the magnetic field, you can extract electricity directly just with Faraday’s law, with the same fundamental technology as regenerative braking in an EV or an alternator in a conventional car.”
+The disadvantage to this pulsating method is that the fast-moving particles need to be charged, so helium-3 must be used in the process.
+Helium-3 possesses a high energy threshold of 750 million Kelvin, about 4 times higher than the deuterium and tritium-based approaches.
+As of August 2025, Helion’s operation has still been stagnant on the 100 million Kelvin achieved by its Trenta prototype in 2021, with no energy threshold being reported for its newer models.

 Source: Helion